 For membership built up from 1 April 2008 to 31 March 2014, you receive a pension of 1/60th of your final pay.
 There is no automatic lump sum for membership built up after March 2008, but you do have the option to exchange some of your pension for a tax-free lump sum.

+The underpin

 If you were paying into the L G P S on 31 March 2012 and were within 10 years of age 65 at 1 April 2012, you may qualify for an additional protection called the underpin.
 If you are covered by the underpin, you will get a pension at least equal to the pension you would have received if the Scheme had not changed on 1 April 2014.

 The underpin can also apply if: